PluginCube/PluginCube/README.md

     - `pricing` Used to change some styling and for the purchase click event.

 ### How to use the Toggle widget
-Add the widget and select the id
+The primary and secondary status, each has a target class.
+Set the target class and then add it to any element you need to be affected by the toggle status.